 The good news is, there are a wide variety of natural disinfectants available in stores and online.
 You probably have a lot of them in your own cupboards right now.

-Educating yourself on how to use these natural disinfectants properly in your home will save you money, help the planet, and make your home environment healthier while defending you and your family from the spread of infectious disease.
+Educating yourself on how to use these natural disinfectants properly in your home will save you money, help the planet, and make your home environment healthier while defending you and your family from the spread of infectious diseases.